kaique-silvestre/project-expense-tracker/README.md

 **Description:**

-Using "export" command will export a file containing the filtered expenses
+Using "export" command will export a file containing the filtered expenses.
 By default, the CSV file will be saved in the Desktop folder.
 Otherwise, you can define a valid folder path in "--folder" and it will be saved there.

 **Arguments:**